fun4seb/GitNotes/SOCI225/SOCI225 - Final Notes.md

 ## Baudrillard

-- Consumption and affluence are now part of human nature; humans value objects over realtionships; objects surround us and they form a system of meaning, a language
+- Consumption and affluence are now part of human nature; humans value objects over relationships; objects surround us and they form a system of meaning, a language
 - Accumulation/profusion/luxury = ideals; displays or collections reaveal status
 - Objects = arranged in paths to entice customers; always invite consumption through complimentary products; no longer need to have a utility, they are desirable just to own
 - Shopping malls: the 7-day a week accessability and the new credit cards further the consumption process even more